phseiff/github-flavored-markdown-to-html/README.md

                         and the input type is not string. * the file with the extra-css otherwise.
 If none of these cases applies, no id is given.
+  -o CORE_CONVERTER [CORE_CONVERTER ...], --core-converter CORE_CONVERTER [CORE_CONVERTER ...]
+                        The converter to use to convert the given markdown to html, before additional modifications such as formula support and image downloading are applied; this can be
+                        * on Unix/ any system with a cmd: a command containing the string "{md}", where "{md}" will be replaced with an escaped version of the markdown file's content, and which returns the finished html.
+Please note that commands for Unix-system won't work on Windows systems, and vice versa etc.
+                        * when using gh-md-to- html in python: A callable which converts markdown to html, or a string as described above.

 ```